-Having in-depth conversations with a mentee group is essential to determining whether they are truly eager to accept the opportunity to make organization-wide transformational change, or whether they are simply looking for a partner focused on a single point of assistance, like transport.
+Initial screening of a mentee group is essential to determining whether they are truly eager to accept the opportunity to make organization-wide transformational change, or whether they are simply looking for a partner focused on a single point of assistance, like transport.
 But even with the best intentions, relationships can go awry-groups can hit a wall of resistance, or management can change and undo the progress that had been made.
-In such cases, mentor groups must decide whether to continue advocating for improvements or accept that they have reached their current ability to help and consider moving on to another group that is in a better place to accept support.
+In such cases, mentor groups must decide whether to continue pushing for improvements or accept that they have reached their current ability to help and consider moving on to another group that is more eager for support.